Six Characteristics of Mental Toughness for Athletes

-The fifth characteristic of mental toughness involves the way you see yourself in respect to success.
+The fifth characteristic of mental toughness for athletes involves the way you see yourself in respect to success.
 Do you simply wish for your goals to be achieved, or do you see yourself as already having accomplished them?

 When I think of a mentally tough individual, one attribute that comes to mind is their incredible belief that they will be successful.
 We just got through talking about the expected failures that will appear in our lives.

 If you do not see yourself as successful, how difficult will it be to persevere and stay motivated in the face of such adversity?
 Only those of us who truly believe, to our core, that we will be successful have a chance of pushing on.